Gkcloud5/Cloud-engineer-learn-2025/03- Networking/Day 4 – Data Link Layer & Ethernet.md

 	* Each NIC has unique MAC address
 	* Check destination MAC on router
 		* If match then send data to that destination
-		* If not will check with ARP and
+		* If not will check with ARP and find destination
+* Converts packet to bits and sent over cable or air
+* Before convert, it will correct sequence